-You shouldn’t need to compromise on comfort or empty your wallet to keep your house at a pleasant temperature during muggy weather.
+You shouldn’t be forced to compromise on comfort or spend a lot to keep your home at a refreshing temp during hot days.

-But what is the ideal temp, exactly?
-We review suggestions from energy specialists so you can determine the best temp for your home.
+But what is the right setting, exactly?
+We discuss advice from energy professionals so you can determine the best setting for your residence.

 Here’s what we recommend for the most energy-efficient setting for air conditioning in Saint Louis.

 Most households find placing the thermostat at 72-73 degrees provides ideal comfort.
 However, if there’s a sizeable difference between your inside and outside temperatures, your electricity expenses will be greater.

 This is our advice based on the U.S. Department of Energy (DOE) and ENERGY STAR®.

 While at home: 78 degrees.
 While that seems hot, there are approaches you can keep your home pleasant without having the air conditioner running frequently.

 Keeping windows and curtains closed during the day keeps cold air where it belongs—within your home.
 Some window treatments, like honeycomb shades or plantation shutters, are created to deliver added insulation and improved energy efficiency.

 If you have ceiling fans in your house, the DOE says you can raise thermostat temps about 4 degrees hotter without giving up comfort.
 That’s since they cool through a windchill effect.
 As they cool people, not rooms, turn them off when you leave a room.